Chaos Zero Nightmare: Best Team Build Frameworks for Nightmare Runs

 When the third slot should be sustain instead of damage

-In harder bosses, higher-level pushes, or long roguelike-style runs, defensive layers become part of your damage plan.
-That sounds backwards, but it is true.
-A shield, heal, counter effect, or defensive utility piece gives your carry more turns to do its job.
-Public build discussions around harder content repeatedly point in this direction: if enemy pressure is high, survivability is not optional glue; it is what lets the engine function at all.
+In harder bosses and long roguelike-style runs, defensive layers are part of your damage plan.
+A shield, heal, or counter effect buys your carry more turns to do its job, and Nightmare difficulty punishes dead turns far more than slightly lower damage numbers.
+If enemy pressure is high, survivability is not optional glue — it is what lets the engine function at all.

 • Take sustain when fights are long, chip damage is constant, or bosses punish setup turns.

-• Take a second attacker when your main DPS already has self-sustain or the stage is easy enough that racing is safer.
+• Take a second attacker when your carry already self-sustains or the stage is easy enough to race.

-• Take utility/card support when the run keeps failing from bad hands, AP drought, or slow setup.
+• Take AP/card support when runs keep failing from bad hands, AP drought, or slow setup.

 FinalBoss // Gear